scraped/moviedownloader/readme.md

 ## Description

 This projects aims to make torrent download dead simple.
+The steps are the following:

-The user inform the wanted movies at his [Letterboxd](https://letterboxd.com/) watchlist and the movie and its subtitle will be downloaded to the configured folder.
+    1. user inform the wanted movies at his [Letterboxd](https://letterboxd.com/) watchlist
+    2. the movie and its subtitle (if found) will be downloaded to the configured folder
+    3. when the download terminates the user will receive an e-mail notification

 ## Installation

 You need Virtual box and Vagrant installed before proceed:

     $ git clone <repo> ./MovieDownloader
+    $ read carefuly the file config/moviedownloader.php and custom accordingly the .env file
     $ cd MovieDownloader/vagrant && vagrant up

-## Configurations and usage

-Check the file `config/moviedownloader` and its documentation and then you must customize your `.env` file with most appropriate values.
+## External services

+The project use two external services.
+You need to have an account in both:

+* Letterboxd: responsible for the list of movies to download.
+Make you account [here](https://letterboxd.com/).
+* Opensubtitles: responsible for the movie subtitles.
+Make you account [here](https://www.opensubtitles.org/en/newuser).